Universal Chern number statistics in random matrix fields: Introduction

 The discovery of the quantum Hall effect \cite{vKl+80} was followed by an observation that the Hall conductance integer $N_n$ for systems with a band spectrum can be expressed as a Chern integer \cite{Tho+82,Tho83}.
 This is a topological invariant that can be expressed as an integral of {a curvature $\Omega_n$} over a closed surface ${\cal S}$ \cite{Che+74}:

 Here $n$ is an index labelling an isolated band of the spectrum.
 In the context of studies of the quantised Hall effect, the curvature is the quantum adiabatic curvature \cite{Ber84,Sim83} and the closed surface is a Brillouin zone \cite{Tho+82}, or a manifold specifying a boundary condition defined by complex phase factors \cite{Tho83}.
+The Hall conductance is argued to be equal to $e^2/h$ times the sum of the Chern integers $N_n$ for all of the filled bands.
+The discovery of the role of Chern integers has stimulated the identification of other topological invariants describing transport phenomena, \cite{km,scz}, which in turn led to a comprehensive theory of energy band topology and the role that symmetries therein, \cite{kitaev,ludwig}.
+A key feature of topologically nontrivial energy bands is the appearance of edge states that are robust under perturbations \cite{hasan}.
+Majorana modes are a class of edge states that has attracted a lot of interest because of possible applications to quantum computing \cite{majorana}.

-It would be instructive to determine the properties of the integers $N_n$, and in particular their typical magnitude, when the number of bands is large.
+It is instructive to assess whether different approaches to understanding a phenomenon lead to consistent predictions.
+In the case of the Hall conductance, we can ask whether the Hall conductance expressed in terms of Chern integers is compatible with estimates that can be obtained by semiclassical approaches, such as those appearing in traditional texts on solid-state physics \cite{Zim64}.
+(These might be based upon the Boltzmann equation, or upon making a classical estimate for the correlation function appearing in the Kubo formula.)
+To state this question more formally, we can consider a limit where the size of the unit cell is increased, leaving the Fermi energy and other parameters constant.
+In this limit the number of bands below the Fermi energy increases.
+In order to compare the semiclassical estimate with the Hall conductance which is obtained from the Chern integers, it is necessary to determine the properties of the integers $N_n$, and in particular their typical magnitude, when the number of bands is large.
 Moreover, because the Hall conductance integer is the sum of the values of $N_n$ for the filled bands, correlations between different values of $N_n$ are of interest: if the $N_n$ were uncorrelated random numbers, this might imply very large values of the Hall conductance.
 We might, therefore, anticipate that the there are correlations of the $N_n$ which reduce the magnitude of their sum.

 Building on seminal work by Wigner \cite{Wig55} and Dyson \cite{Dys62}, it is now understood that the spectra of complex quantum systems resemble those of samples from random matrix ensembles \cite{Meh91}.
 For our purposes, complex quantum systems are defined as those having many levels and no symmetries, localisation effects, or constants of motion.
 The Chern integers, however, are defined for families of Hamiltonians depending upon parameters---Bloch Hamiltonians depending on lattice momenta for the quantum Hall conductance.
 The random matrix theory approach has been extended to study correlations of energy levels and wave function of parameter-dependent complex systems \cite{Wil88,Wil89,Aus+92,SiAl93,SzAl93,BeRe93,AtAl95}.